 sorting by set (user-defined categories)

 You can also sort by set, if you have chosen to classify the concordance lines according to your own scheme, using letters from A to Z or a to z or longer strings.
-The sort will put the classified lines first, in category order, followed by any unclassified lines.
+The sort will put the classified lines first, in category order, followed by any unclassified lines (which will appear in a light grey colour).
 See Nearest Tag for details of sorting by tags.
-See colour categories for a more sophisticated way of using the Set column.

 As the screenshot below shows, you can also sort by a number of other criteria, most of these accessible simply by clicking on their column header.